TheUltimateKrtek/GUI-Entity-Framework/README.md

 ### Ability
 Next, we incorporate filtering based on abilities.
 This allows users to search for Pokémon whose abilities match the specified criteria.

-In the database schema, the Pokemon table has three columns—PrimaryAbility, SecondaryAbility, and HiddenAbility—that reference the ID column in the Ability table.
+In the database schema, the Pokemon table has three columns—`PrimaryAbility`, `SecondaryAbility`, and `HiddenAbility`—that reference the ID column in the Ability table.
 This relationship is defined by foreign keys, which establish a connection between the Pokémon's abilities and their corresponding entries in the Ability table.
 ```csharp
 query = query.Where(p => context.Ability.Any(a => (a.ID == p.PrimaryAbility || a.ID == p.SecondaryAbility || a.ID == p.HiddenAbility) && a.Name.StartsWith(this.Ability)));
 ```
-The Any method in LINQ determines if any element in the Ability collection satisfies the given condition.
-In this case, we check whether an Ability row with Ability.ID matches one of the Pokémon's abilities (PrimaryAbility, SecondaryAbility, or HiddenAbility).
-If a match is found, we further check if the Ability.Name starts with the provided search string (this.Ability).
+The `Any` method in LINQ determines if any element in the Ability collection satisfies the given condition.
+In this case, we check whether an Ability row with `Ability.ID` matches one of the Pokémon's abilities (`PrimaryAbility`, `SecondaryAbility`, or `HiddenAbility`).
+If a match is found, we further check if the `Ability.Name` starts with the provided search string (`this.Ability`).

 And, we will wrap this line with safety checks:
 ```csharp